klippa-app/pdfium-cli/README.md

 ## PDFium

 This project uses the PDFium C++ library by Google (https://pdfium.googlesource.com/pdfium/) to process the PDF documents.
-Therefor this project could also be called a binding.

 ## Prerequisites

-To use this Go library, you will need the actual PDFium library to run it.
+To use this CLI tool, you will need the actual PDFium library to run it.

-### Get the library
+### Get the PDFium library

 You can try to compile PDFium yourself, but you can also use pre-compiled binaries, for example
 from: https://github.com/bblanchon/pdfium-binaries/releases